 Other Wilmington Christmas Lights

 We also attend Enchanted Airlie at Airlie Gardens in Wilmington.
 During the month of December, the folks at Airlie decorate the gardens with over 300,000 lights and visitors are invited to take a self-guided tour, as well as meet Santa and enjoy some hot beverages.
 It’s a magical experience and was voted one of the Southeast Tourism Society’s Top 20 Events for 2012.
 Every year, they add and update the displays so there’s something new to see.
 My family loves the singing Christmas Trees.
+It is a by-the-carload event and sells out fast.

 If you’re looking for more Christmas and Holiday events, check out the Holiday Highlights on the tourism development website for Wilmington.
 You can find many of the major annual events there, including info about the Holiday Flotilla where boat owners decorate their vessels with lights and parade them down the Intracoastal Waterway, and the Island of Lights Festival featuring spectacular displays around Carolina Beach and Kure Beach.